jalantechnologies/boilerplate-mern/README.md

 - Setting up Doppler
     - For configuration management and securely providing access to the secrets to application, this setup uses [Doppler](https://www.doppler.com/) which is allows us to inject configuration parameters as environment variables to application runtime.
     - As mentioned, this is an optional requirement and is meant only for application which require runtime configuration.
+    - Application environment will be obtained from value provided for `app_env`.
+An environment and service token is required per `app_env`.
     - Learn about creating a doppler project and environments [here](https://docs.doppler.com/docs/create-project)
     - Learn about creating a service token in order to access secret associated with an environment [here](https://docs.doppler.com/docs/service-tokens#dashboard-create-service-token)
     - Take a note of the **project**, **environment**, and **service token**.
 We will be needing this for rest of the setup.
+    - This project has support for automatically reloading dependent applications once any configuration updates happens.
+      Simply update the desired value in an environment and hit save.
+Application would reload automatically and will use the updated configurations.

 - Setting up SonarQube
     - This workflow also supports running static analyzer on open PRs and base branch using SonarQube